PlatformCertification/Certification-IEv10.0/Platform Certification Guidance/README.md

 Customer needs to insert all detail information for each certification which will be included in current plugin.
 Certification name, enable flag and all detail inputs must be inserted.

 **diagnosis_inputs.inputs**<br>
 As the most important section of certification_inputs, customer must review all attributes which belongs current component in [Certification Input Attributes Detail](https://github.com/PlatformCertification/Certification-IEv10.0/blob/main/Platform%20Certification%20Guidance/Certification%20Input%20Attributes%20Detail.md).

+To define the input data source, the most important three sectoins are:
+1. input_datas.parser<br>
+Define one parser which will be considered as data source for current diagnosis function by using parser file path in NetBrain System.
+2. input_datas.system_table<br>
+Define one system table which will be considered as data source for current diagnosis function by using system table name.
+3. variable_mapping<br>
+Define column relationships between parser table and common table.

-Customer need to take more care of the "qualification" section, we provide three kinds of qualification methods totally:
+After all desired data source have been inserted, customer need to take more care of the "qualification" section next, we provide three kinds of qualification methods totally:

->1. gdr_qulification
+>1. qualification.gdr<br>
+Represent the GDR which will be considered aSs a filter for devices, e.g. vendor name, device type, etc.
->2. patterns
+>2. qualification.patterns<br>
+Represent the config patterns which will be considered as a filter for daignosis data.
->3. regexes
+>3. qualification.regexes<br>
+Represent the regex rules which will be considered as a filter for diagnosis data.

 If multiple qualification methods included, customer need to provide the boolean_expression in method level accurately to represent the relationship between each qualification method.
 Similar with point c, if customer provide multiple conditions in gdr_qulification, the boolean_expression in gdr_qulification level also need to be inserted accurately.